REI Co-op Half Dome 2 Plus

 The Half Dome line has a pretty stellar history in build quality, but there were a number of reported issues on previous models with the poles cracking at the junction with the plastic hubs.
-While we never experienced this problem—and the cause may have been user error in not seating the poles completely into the hubs—REI has upgraded the system with strong metal DAC-branded hubs for 2018.
-Further, we’ve found the new pole design doesn’t put any undue pressure on those joints even when setting up the tent solo, so we don’t expect that issue to pop up again.
+While we never experienced this problem—and the cause may have been user error in not seating the poles completely into the hubs—REI upgraded the system last year with strong metal DAC-branded hubs.
+Further, we’ve found the updated pole design doesn’t put any undue pressure on those joints even when setting up the tent solo, so we don’t expect that issue to pop up again.

-The Half Dome is built to handle most 3-season conditions with its sturdy construction, full coverage rainfly, and bathtub floor with quality seam taping.
+The Half Dome 2 Plus is built to handle most 3-season conditions with its sturdy construction, full-coverage rainfly, and bathtub floor with quality seam taping.
 Our trip on the Huemul Circuit involved overnight rain and sleet, and we experienced no leaks or signs of vulnerability (just remember to close the roof vents as needed if the rain is blowing sideways).
-For increasing weather worthiness, we did pack extra stakes to guy it out as only 8 stakes are included.
+For increasing weather worthiness, we did pack extra stakes to guy it out as only eight stakes are included.

 The REI Co-op Half Dome 2 Plus is not, however, fully immune to the wind.
 Granted, we were camping along the Southern Patagonian Icefield, which was on the extreme end of the spectrum for “summer” use.
 But even when guyed out and protected with the rocks and branches that surrounded the campsites, the Half Dome was noisy and moved during big gusts (so did our Hilleberg to some degree, we might add).
 On one occasion during super high winds, our Editor Jenny woke up with the tent bowing all the way down to her head.
 This is one downside of the tall profile, which prioritizes interior space over all-out strength.
 Having said all that, we’ve suffered zero damage during extensive testing in harsh conditions, and have no concerns about overall weather worthiness for most 3-season backpacking.